DEBORAH CARRUTHERS

 My work often centres around anthropocentric questions involving the more-than-human and environment, particularly regarding solastalgia.
 Solastalgia refers to the distress that is felt when the environment changes, but one is unable to leave, and certainly relates to the situation experienced by trees, rooted in place as they are.

-I researched its visual and environmental history ,as well as its present stump-state, and reacted to it with drawings, calkings and tracings of this stump.
+reading between the lines considers the specific testimony of one Witness Tree, researching its visual and environmental history, as well as its present stump-state, and reacting to it with drawings, calkings and tracings of this stump.
 The resulting graphic score combines the scientific and the artistic, and endeavours to present a visual and sonic portrait of the Witness.

-Additional biographical notes for musicians…
+Biographical notes for musicians…

 Witness lives their life on the Ferme Saint Gabriel, an historic farm on the shore of the Fleuve Saint-Laurent, in what is now known as Point Saint Charles, Montréal, Québec, Canada.
 Witness is believed to have germinated in 1919 and stood tall until 2019.